awsdocs/aws-elemental-mediastore-user-guide/doc_source/security_iam_service-with-iam.md

 ### Examples<a name="security_iam_service-with-iam-id-based-policies-examples"></a>

-For examples of MediaStore identity\-based policies, see [AWS Elemental MediaStore Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.
+For examples of MediaStore identity\-based policies, see [AWS Elemental MediaStore identity\-based policy examples](security_iam_id-based-policy-examples.md)\.

-## MediaStore Resource\-based policies<a name="security_iam_service-with-iam-resource-based-policies"></a>
+## MediaStore resource\-based policies<a name="security_iam_service-with-iam-resource-based-policies"></a>

 Resource\-based policies are JSON policy documents that specify what actions a specified principal can perform on the MediaStore resource and under what conditions\.
 MediaStore supports resource\-based permissions policies for MediaStore containers\.
 Resource\-based policies let you grant usage permission to other accounts on a per\-resource basis\.
 You can also use a resource\-based policy to allow an AWS service to access your MediaStore containers\.

 To enable cross\-account access, you can specify an entire account or IAM entities in another account as the [principal in a resource\-based policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html)\.
 Adding a cross\-account principal to a resource\-based policy is only half of establishing the trust relationship\.
 When the principal and the resource are in different AWS accounts, you must also grant the principal entity permission to access the resource\.
 Grant permission by attaching an identity\-based policy to the entity\.
 However, if a resource\-based policy grants access to a principal in the same account, no additional identity\-based policy is required\.
 For more information, see [How IAM Roles Differ from Resource\-based Policies ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_compare-resource-policies.html)in the *IAM User Guide*\.

+**Note**
-The MediaStore service supports only one type of resource\-based policy called a container policy, which is attached to a container\.
-This policy defines which principal entities \(accounts, users, roles, and federated users\) can perform actions on the container\.
+MediaStore also supports container policies that define which principal entities \(accounts, users, roles, and federated users\) can perform actions on the container\.
+For more information, see [Container policies](policies.md)\.

-To learn how to attach a resource\-based policy to a container, see [Container policies in AWS Elemental MediaStore](policies.md)\.

 ### Examples<a name="security_iam_service-with-iam-resource-based-policies-examples"></a>

-For examples of MediaStore resource\-based policies, see [Example container policies](policies-examples.md),
+For examples of MediaStore resource\-based policies, see [AWS Elemental MediaStore resource\-based policy examples](security_iam_resource-based-policy-examples.md)\.

 ## Authorization based on MediaStore tags<a name="security_iam_service-with-iam-tags"></a>

-MediaStore doesn't support tagging resources or controlling access based on tags\.
+You can attach tags to MediaStore resources or pass tags in a request to MediaStore\.
+To control access based on tags, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using the `mediastore:ResourceTag/key-name`, `aws:RequestTag/key-name`, or `aws:TagKeys` condition keys\.
+You can only tag MediaStore resources using the API\.
+For more information about how to assign a tag to a resource, see [TagResource](https://docs.aws.amazon.com/mediastore/latest/apireference/API_TagResource.html) in the *AWS Elemental MediaStore API Reference*\.

+To view an example identity\-based policy for limiting access to a resource based on the tags on that resource, see [Allow or deny actions based on tags on MediaStore resources](security_iam_resource-based-policy-examples.md#iam-policy-examples-for-mediastore-tag-based-access)\.

 ## MediaStore IAM roles<a name="security_iam_service-with-iam-roles"></a>